MurilloLog/CollabAR/README.md

   - "Waiting for connections..."

 ## Common Questions
-**Q: Why do devices need to be close together?**
+**Q: Why do devices need to be close together at the begining?**

 A: Devices need to be close to share the same AR space and use a common reference point from the starting position for accurate synchronization

 **Q: Can I use iPhones?**

-A: Currently Android-only (ARCore requirement), but iOS support could be added.
+A: Currently Android-only (ARCore requirement), but iOS support could be added

 **Q: How many users can join simultaneously?**